Heliostat in der Sonne

 Development of a highly efficient receiver system for salt tower power plants

-Project Duration: 01.10.2014 - 31.12.2016
+Project duration: 01.10.2014 - 31.12.2016

-• German Aerospace Center | DLR
+• German Aerospace Centre | DLR

 • Babcock Borsig Steinmüller GmbH | BBS